typhoon-hil/LibreOfficeToPDF/readme.rst

 So far tested only in Windows 10 using Python 3.6, but it should work on other platforms and Python versions as well.
 Users are more than welcome to test it.

-Also not tested for other text files formats.
+Also not tested for other text file formats.
 It might work.

 .. _python-docx: https://github.com/python-openxml/python-docx